cjnankervis/Re-Climate/README.md

 ## Validation

 WeatherLogistics completed a successful collaboration with the National Physical Laboratory (NPL) in April 2022.
-As part of its deliverable, NPL validated WeatherLogistics' short-term climate forecasts and provided us with a framework for quality assessment of probabilistic weather predictions.
+As part of its deliverable, NPL validated its short-term climate forecasts and provided a statistical framework for quality assessment of probabilistic weather predictions.
 WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® product delivery.

 ### Direct Comparisons of Seasonal Forecasts Against Observations